ibm-cloud-docs/speech-to-text/language-models.md

 -   `customization_id` identifies the custom model's Globally Unique Identifier (GUID).
 The GUID is used to identify the model in methods of the interface.
 -   `created` is the date and time in Coordinated Universal Time (UTC) at which the custom model was created.
+-   `updated` is the date and time in Coordinated Universal Time (UTC) at which the custom model was last modified.
 -   `language` is the language of the custom model.
 -   `dialect` is the dialect of the language for the custom language model.
 -   `owner` identifies the credentials of the service instance that owns the custom model.